Coastside Psych

 or environment that we had as a child.
 It is likely that some of

-the messages that we received about ourselves and other people
+the messages that we received about ourselves and other

-really are underneath the mask that we wear in the world
+we really are underneath the mask that we wear in the world

 everyday.

-Copyright Philippa Barr 2007 All Rights Reserved
+Copyright Philippa Barr 2014 All Rights Reserved